G-Core/product-documentation/documentation/waap/waap-policies/cms-protection.md

 </tbody>
 </table>

-If you enable a particular policy for your CMS, the admin CMS session will be allowlisted when that admin user logs in to the site.
+If you enable a particular policy for your CMS, the admin CMS session will be allowlisted when that admin user logs into the site.

 <alert-element type="info" title="Tip">